-The water’s specific heat is its unique characteristics.
-This indicates that water takes a lot of time to heat up and a lot of time cool down.
+The water’s specific heat is its unique characteristic.
+This indicates that water takes a lot of time to heat up and a lot of time to cool down.
 It helps in regulating temperatures on earth as they stay in a range that is acceptable for life on earth to exist.

 These are only a few of the functions that water plays on the planet.
 Many functions relate it to chemistry and methods in which it dissolves substances.